-How Long to Boil Eggs
+How to Boil Eggs to Delicious Perfection

-Depending on how cooked you like your hard-boiled eggs, the eggs should be done perfectly in 10-12 minutes; less time is needed (see below) if you like your eggs on the more soft-boiled side.
-Other factors that may affect the timing of your eggs?
-The shape of the pan, the size of the eggs, and the ratio of water to eggs.
+- Turn off the heat, but keep your pan sitting on the hot burner.
+Cover the pan, and let it sit.
+If you want your hard-boiled eggs well done, they should be ready in 10 to 12 minutes.
+However, less time is needed if you like your eggs more on the soft-boiled side.
+Other factors that may affect the timing of your eggs include the shape of the pan, the size of the eggs, and the ratio of water to eggs.

-Strain the water from the pan and then run cold water over the eggs to cool them quickly and stop them from cooking further.
+- Strain the water from the pan and then run cold water over the eggs to cool them quickly and to stop them from cooking further.
 If cooking a large batch of eggs, remove them with a slotted spoon and carefully place in a large bowl of ice water.

-Other Helpful Tips
+Other Helpful Tips for Hard-Boiled Eggs

 - Adding a teaspoon of vinegar to the water at the start may help keep egg whites from running out if an egg does crack while cooking.

-The best way to store boiled eggs is in a covered container in the refrigerator.
+- The best way to store boiled eggs is in a covered container in the refrigerator.
 Eggs can release odors in the fridge, which is why it helps to keep them covered.